simonjantsch/switss/docs/source/index.rst

 Discrete Time Markov Chains (DTMCs).
 SWITSS implements exact and heuristic methods for computing small witnessing subsystems by reducing the problem to (mixed integer) linear programming.
 Returned subsystems can automatically be rendered graphically and are accompanied with a certificate which proves that the subsystem is indeed a witness.
-Work is based on [FJB19]_.
+The work is based on [FJB19]_.
+A precondition on the MDP that can be handled is that the probability to reach goal or fail is positive under each scheduler.

 Contact: hans.harder@mailbox.tu-dresden.de